timharek/timharek.no/content/blog/2024-07-02-i-received-an-ai-email.md

 I went to check out Wisp CMS and saw that it was headless CMS, alright.
 Then I went straight to their blog, and saw that the latest blogpost, from today July 2nd, was "[How I Use AI Agents to Send 1000 Personalized Email for Outreach]".
-And right there in the featured image of the post was almost excately the email I had received.
+And right there in the featured image of the post was almost exactly the email I had received.

 And then I remembered one of the links from [last month], a blogpost by Neven
 Mrgan: [How it feels to get an AI email from a friend]

 I don't think this is the one and the same, but there are similarities.
-If "Raymond" had made an effort to write this email and showed me how their CMS would solve something for my particilar blog, I would most likely checked it out with an open mind, but they didn't do that.
+If "Raymond" had made an effort to write this email and showed me how their CMS would solve something for my particular blog, I would most likely checked it out with an open mind, but they didn't do that.

 And their blogpost starts of with: